North Kivu: Vegetation

 Human activities have markedly influenced the province's vegetation, particularly through establishing single-species plantations, mainly comprising Eucalyptus saligna and Grevillea robusta.
 These plantations, alongside community-operated village plantations, constitute the principal legitimate wood-energy sources for populations proximate to Virunga National Park.
 Additional species, such as Acacia mearnsii, are also cultivated, often interplanted with food crops to provide supplementary revenue streams for local populations.

 These monoculture plantations, extending over approximately 11,200 hectares, play an indispensable role in meeting the wood-energy demands of North Kivu's residents, particularly in Goma.
 In 2011, the EcoMakala project emerged as a geographically integrated REDD+ initiative to mitigate emissions from deforestation and forest degradation.
 Between 2020 and 2021, EcoMakala+ secured USD 1.3 million in funding, allowing North Kivu to become the first province in the Democratic Republic of the Congo to capitalize on carbon credit sales.

 Climate

 North Kivu's climate is greatly influenced by altitude.
-Temperatures decrease with elevation: areas below 1,000 meters average 23°C, while those at 2,000 meters average 15°C. Rainfall varies from 1,000 to 2,000 millimeters annually, with drier periods in January-February and July-August.
-The region experiences four distinct seasons: two wet seasons (mid-August to mid-January, mid-February to mid-July) and two short dry seasons.
-According to the Köppen-Geiger classification, North Kivu has a warm oceanic climate, with an annual average temperature of 18°C and average precipitation of 363.6 millimeters.
+Temperatures decrease with elevation: areas below 1,000 meters average 23 °C, while those at 2,000 meters average 15 °C. Rainfall varies from 1,000 to 2,000 millimeters annually.
+Drier periods are in January–February and July–August.

+The region has four distinct seasons: two wet seasons (mid-August to mid-January, mid-February to mid-July) and two short dry seasons.
+Within the Köppen-Geiger classification, North Kivu has a warm oceanic climate, with an annual average temperature of 18 °C and average precipitation of 363.6 millimeters.